- Academic Affairs

 Federal Budget Outlook

-UMB welcomes, Matt Hourihan, MPP, director of the Research and Development Budget and Policy Program, American Association for the Advancement of Science (AAAS), on Tuesday, May 2, to the SMC Campus Center, Elm Room 208.
+UMB welcomed Matt Hourihan, MPP, director of the Research and Development Budget and Policy Program at the American Association for the Advancement of Science (AAAS), on May 2, 2017, to the SMC Campus Center.

 Matt Hourihan, MPP